Achraf-saadali/Food-Inspection/README.md

 Other acquisition environment
 ```

-This can help reduce information leakage between training and validation.
+This can reduce information leakage between training and validation.

 ---

 # 7. Class Imbalance

-The LVIS dataset naturally follows a **long-tail distribution**.

-A relatively small number of classes can contain a large proportion of the available instances, while other classes may appear only in a limited number of images.
+The LVIS dataset follows a **long-tail distribution**: a relatively small number of classes account for a large proportion of the available instances, while other classes appear in only a limited number of images.

-For this project, classes such as common vegetables may have considerably more training examples than rare ingredient classes.
+In this project, common vegetable classes have considerably more training examples than rarer ingredient classes.

-There are also two duplicated classes inherited from the original LVIS data with capitalization variants:
+Two duplicated classes are also inherited from the original LVIS data, differing only by capitalization:

 ```text
 Tomato
 Strawberry
 ```

-These classes contain relatively few images and currently do not significantly affect the training process.
+These classes contain relatively few images and do not currently have a significant effect on training.

-## Recommended strategies

-Several approaches can be used to address class imbalance:
+## Approaches to Class Imbalance

+Several methods are applicable to this type of imbalance.

 ### Per-class evaluation

-Instead of relying only on global mAP, monitor:

-* Per-class mAP
-* Precision
-* Recall
-* Number of instances per class

-This makes it possible to identify classes whose performance is limited by insufficient training data.
+Rather than relying solely on global mAP, per-class mAP, precision, recall, and instance counts can be monitored individually.
+This allows classes whose performance is limited by insufficient training data to be identified.

 ### Targeted augmentation

-Rare classes can benefit from additional augmentation techniques such as:
+Rare classes can be augmented through techniques such as:

 * Mosaic
 * Copy-paste